milanflach/MultivariateAnomalies.jl/docs/src/index.md

 ## Using the Package

-For a quick start it might be useful to start with the [high-level convenience functions]("man/HighLevelFunctions.md") for detecting anomalies.
+For a quick start it might be useful to start with the [high level functions]("man/HighLevelFunctions.md") for detecting anomalies.
 They can be used in highly automized way.

 ## Input Data